afedoriv/afedoriv/README.md

 -   **HTML, CSS:** Fundamentals for structuring and styling web pages.
 -   **JavaScript ES6:** Modern JavaScript for writing clean and concise code.
 -   **React, Redux Toolkit:** Building and managing stateful, dynamic user interfaces.
+-   **React Query:** Data-fetching and caching for smooth and optimized UI updates.
+-   **React Hook Form:** Simplifying form management and validation in React.
 -   **TailwindCSS, Bootstrap:** CSS frameworks for efficient and responsive design.
 -   **Figma:** Designing and prototyping user interfaces.
 -   **GSAP:** Animation library for creating smooth and interactive UIs.